theupdateframework/specification/tuf-spec.md

   : <dfn>"paths"</dfn>
   ::
-    A list of strings, where each string describe paths that the role is trusted to provide.
+    A list of strings, where each string describes a path that the role is trusted to provide.
 Clients MUST check that a target is in one of the trusted paths of all roles in a delegation chain, not just in a trusted path of the role that describes the target file.  <dfn>PATHPATTERN</dfn>